Unit testing

 Unit test scaffolding

 While unit testing simple functions is straightforward, performing unit tests on CFD applications is more complicated.
 Most often this will require the creation of a test mesh, generating field data structures that will be used to set up and run the test.
 This is also complicated by the fact that AMReX creates several global data structures, e.g., Geometry and ParmParse, that must be properly reset between each test to ensure a clean environment for each test.
-AMR-Wind provides a few classes that provide the necessary scaffodling to quickly setup and run tests.
+AMR-Wind provides a few classes that provide the necessary scaffolding to quickly setup and run tests.

 Within the amr-wind/unit_tests directory, the scaffolding utilities related to testing are in aw_test_utils directory.
 This section provides a brief overview of the core classes and their purpose.